Hanyu-Li/EM_mask/README.md

-# FFN_mask
+# EM_mask

 EM_mask is a Python library for large scale tissue mask predictions on serial EM data inspired by and compatible with FFN standard (https://github.com/google/ffn).
-It can be used to run UNets on an arbiturarily large precomputed volume chunkwise with MPI parallelization.
+It can be used to run UNets on h5 volumes or an arbiturarily large precomputed volume chunkwise with MPI parallelization.
 It is built-in with tensorflow implementations of [classic 2D/3D UNets](https://arxiv.org/abs/1505.04597), and [Distance Transformed UNets](https://arxiv.org/pdf/1805.02718.pdf).

 ## Installation
 ```bash